awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

-Resolve all ChoiceTypes by casting to the types in the specified catalog table:
+Resolve all `ChoiceType`s by casting to the types in the specified catalog table:

 ```
 {{{